castorini/perm-sc/README.md

 1. **Sample**: we collect a sample of LLM output rankings by randomly shuffling the input list in the prompt.
 2. **Aggregate**: we combine these rankings into the one that minimizes the Kendall tau distance to all rankings.

-The library focuses on the more technically involved aggregate step.
+Although it has additional utilities for parallel OpenAI calls, the library focuses on the aggregate step.
 We implement reciprocal rank fusion, the Kemeny-Young method, Borda aggregation, and local search refinement.

 ## Getting Started